Ex-player sues Penn State over football hazing allegations

 “The DA reviewed the case and decided that no charges would be pursued,” the school said.
 A message was left seeking comment from Cantorna.

+Marino said he has not spoken with the prosecutor and does not know what investigation was conducted, but said Penn State’s own internal investigation made a finding against the player listed in the lawsuit.

-The teammate who was sued did not return a message that was sent to his university email account.
+The former teammate did not return a message that was sent to his university email account.

-The lawsuit claims the plaintiff and his father both reported harassment and hazing in the football team locker room, but “no substantive action was taken” in response by Franklin or the team.
+The lawsuit claims Humphries and his father both reported harassment and hazing in the football team locker room, but “no substantive action was taken” in response by Franklin or the team.

-The plaintiff is seeking damages on claims of negligence against Penn State, Franklin and his former teammate, as well as assault and battery, conspiracy and intentional infliction of emotional distress against the former teammate.
+He is seeking damages on claims of negligence against Penn State, Franklin and his former teammate, as well as assault and battery, conspiracy and intentional infliction of emotional distress allegations against the former teammate.

-The plaintiff has since transferred out of Penn State and attends a different school.
+Humphries, a native of Texas, has since transferred to the University of California, Berkeley.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.